Blizzard/node-rdkafka/README.md

 ## Configuration

 You can pass many configuration options to `librdkafka`.
-A full list can be found at https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md.
+A full list can be found in `librdkafka`'s [Configuration.md](https://github.com/edenhill/librdkafka/blob/2213fb29f98a7a73f22da21ef85e0783f6fd67c4/CONFIGURATION.md)

 Configuration keys that have the suffix `_cb` are designated as callbacks.
 Some of these keys are informational and you can choose to opt-in (for example, `dr_cb`).
 Others are callbacks designed to